 Not exactly.
 In order to get high, your brain has neuroreceptors that bind with the chemicals that cause an altered neurophysiological reaction.
 Basically, their sensory organs are not equipped to get high.

 Although there was a study that found bees are partial to the nectar that contains caffeine, that would be addictive and would keep the bee going back to that flower.
 Even so, that wouldn’t get them high.
 The most they can hope for is a good buzz (see what I did there?).

 FAQ: Can bees be black?

 Yes.
 Not all species of bees are yellow with black stripes (or is it black with yellow stripes).
-Some carpenter bees are black and mason bees resemble flies because of their dark colour.
-Even honey bees differ in hues from one race to another, though I’m yet to come across a completely black honey bee.
-That doesn’t mean it doesn’t exist though.
+Some carpenter bees are black, and mason bees resemble flies because of their dark color.

 FAQ: Can bees and Wasps coexist?

 Not all wasps are keen on bee meat.
 We know of hornets and yellow jackets because they have a taste for bee larvae, and they attack and kill colonies.

 Other wasps, depending on their natural surroundings, are happier targeting other insects such as grasshoppers.
 Therefore, it is possible to find them living around the same area, even though they will never be roommates.

 If they can, they aren’t particularly good at it.
 When providing water for your bees, you are required to offer some floatation device in the form of some small sticks or gravel in order to keep them from drowning.